-An even more accurate way to measure your chain is to do the following: With your chain still on the bike, place the ruler’s zero inch mark directly above the center of one of your chain pins.
+A more accurate way to measure your chain is to do the following: with your chain still on the bike, place the ruler’s zero inch mark directly above the center of one of your chain pins.
 Now count 12 complete links.
-A complete link equals 1 inner and 1 outer.
+A complete link equals one inner and one outer.
 A rivet on a new chain should line up exactly to 12 inches on the ruler.

 As a general rule (taken from bicycletutor.com), if the rivet is less than 1/16″ past the mark, your chain is ok.
 If it’s between 1/16″ and 1/8″ past the mark you’ll likely need a new chain, but your sprockets should be ok.
 If it’s more than 1/8″ past the mark, you’ll probably have to replace both the chain and cassette.